AliasKT/112-WebApp-Project/README.md

 # 112-WebApp-Project
-This is a group project of 112 network application design.
+This is a group project of the course 112 network application design.